Wisconsin School Music Association

 4. Completed Annual Update Quiz.

-5. Up to date on adjudicator workshop.
+5. Up to date on adjudicator workshop attendance.

 6. Demonstrated knowledge of rules and procedures by completing Quiz #2.